janbbeck/lighthouse_coverage/README.md

 Summary
 -------

-This PANDA plugin emits a file, lighthouse.out for usage by the lighthouse coverage plugin for IDA pro and Binary Ninja.
+This PANDA plugin emits a file, `lighthouse.out`, for usage by the lighthouse coverage plugin for IDA pro and Binary Ninja.
 This is especially useful for the analysis of binaries that have advanced anti-debug and anti-tracing features and are heavily obfuscated with overlapping code.
 Binary Ninja is capable of displaying this.

 Arguments